 - Conducts daily bus duty responsibilities as assigned

-Graduate Degree, or significant active progress in a graduate degree program in Special Education and/or New Hampshire Department of Education Special Education Certification; ability to work effectively on a team; experience in teaching individuals with autism; basic computer literacy; excellent communication skills (written and spoken); and comprehensive fluency with varied and appropriate reading and/or math curricular resources.
+Candidates must have Special Education certification or an Educational Intern License or Statement of Eligibility issued by the New Hampshire Department of Education.
+They must also have the ability to work effectively on a team; experience in teaching individuals with autism; basic computer literacy; excellent communication skills (written and spoken); and comprehensive fluency with varied and appropriate reading and/or math curricular resources.